 Import and Tweak Our Template

 If you’d like a head start on an NDA, we’ve got one pre-baked for you.
-If you’ve arrived from that link, click the import template button found at the top right of the page.
+If you’ve arrived from that link, click import template found at the top right of the page.

 If you’re in the template gallery, you can import our NDA template by clicking use this: